 Liver failure can occur suddenly, or it can be the end result of chronic liver disease.
 A liver transplant may be considered for a patient whose liver function is declining.
-The Froedtert & the Medical College of Wisconsin Liver Transplant Program performs about 40 liver transplants each year.
+The Froedtert & MCW Liver Transplant Program performs about 40 liver transplants each year.

 Many team members work together to coordinate the many aspects of a liver transplant, including transplant surgeons, hepatologists, social workers, psychologists, pharmacists, dietitians and others.
 Team members meet with transplant surgeons each week to discuss all liver transplant candidates.

 Patients with end-stage liver disease are evaluated in the GI/Hepatology Clinic to determine if they are appropriate candidates for transplant.
 Blood tests to assess the degree of liver function are conducted.
 The results are used to calculate the patient’s chance of survival over the next one, three and five years.
 This helps to determine if the chance of survival is higher with the patient’s own liver or with a transplanted liver.